 Deacon Mary joins the Saint Paul's family seasonally.
 She and her husband, Jan, spend summer in her hometown Louisville, KY.
-"The Episcopal Church has been my spiritual home since I was nine years old," says Mary, who was ordained to the vocational diaconate four years ago.
+"The Episcopal Church has been my spiritual home since I was nine years old," says Mary.

 She and Jan have a son, Tracy, an animal trainer at the zoo in Louisville.

 St. Paul's and other Episcopal churches rely on lay persons to engage in a mutual ministry with the ordained clergy to tend to the affairs, both spiritual and temporal, of the parish.